vikasharma005/Figaro/README.md

 The following steps will explain how to use this program with the commonly used voice-chat application `Discord` on Windows:

-1. Download and install a virtual audio input device (if you don't know any specific one, try the one mentioned in [References](#References)).
+1. Download and install a virtual audio input device.
 2. When selecting an output device at the startup of `Figaro`, choose the virtual input device you just installed (e.g.: `CABLE Input`).
 3. In Discord, go to `User Settings > Voice & Video > Input Device` and select the virtual input device from the dropdown (e.g.: `CABLE Output`).
 4. There you go, your friends should only be able to hear your filtered voice now.